-We are always happy to receive quality digital colour photos (or scans from slides or negatives) that you are willing to make available to us, for use in the magazine ,on the website or on social media.
-The usual file format to use is JPG (with low compression/high quality please), but other formats like TIFF, or even RAW of the most common camera brands, will do as well.
+We are always happy to receive quality digital images that you are willing to make available to us, for use online or in our printed publications.
+The usual file format to use is JPG (with such compression that high quality is maintained please), but other formats like TIFF, or even RAW of the most common camera brands, will do as well.

-We credit photos to the photographer (a person's name), or use them anonymously if you require so.
-We do not credit photos to websites or agencies.
+With the exemption of photos from press releases used by us, we credit photos to the photographer only (a person's name), or use them anonymously if you require so.
+We do not credit photos to websites, agencies or nicknames.

-Please note that the above are minimum requirements.
+Please note that these are all minimum requirements.
 It is often better, and easier, to send us original photos (including JPG renderings of RAW images) that are sharp, level and well enough exposed.